yakaboskic/meta-sanity/README.md

 ## Examples
 You can view complete examples in the `examples/` folder.

+> 🔍 **Note:**
-*Note:* have not developed a accompaning config file tho, so it is just)
+> I have not developed a accompaning config file tho, so it is just generating the meta alone, without ensuring that it is consistent with a config.
+May add this feature soon.